-- The initial network has randomly assigned weights, usually from the range [-0.5,0.5]. - The network is then updated to try to make it consistent with the examples. - This is done by making small adjustments in the weights to reduce the difference between the observed and predicted values. - The algorithm is the need to repeat the update phase several times for each example in order to achieve convergence. - Typically, the updating process is divided into epochs. - Each epoch involves updating all the weights for all the examples.
+- The initial network has randomly assigned weights, usually from the range [-0.5,0.5]. - The network is then updated to try to make it consistent with the training examples (instances). - This is done by making small adjustments in the weights to reduce the difference between the observed and predicted values. - The algorithm is the need to repeat the update phase several times for each example in order to achieve convergence.